datagovau/ckanext-s3multipart/README.rst

             </CORSRule>
         </CORSConfiguration>

-5. Setup an S3 access role.
+5. Create an S3 access policy.
 For maximum security, rather than using the Amazon managed policies, create a custom IAM policy.
 You should also insert the name of your bucket in the resource clause to further limit access eg. "Resource": "arn:aws:s3:::bucketname/*"
  (Remove any spaces before the first bracket after copying)